shotgunsoftware/developer.shotgunsoftware.com/docs/en/shotgun/webhooks.md

 True
 ```

-### Verify SSL certificate
+### Validate SSL certificate

-Verification of SSL certificates is an optional feature that will help ensure the security of any connections made to the webhook’s consumer URL.
+Validation of SSL certificates is an optional feature that will help ensure the security of any connections made to the webhook’s consumer URL.
 If turned on, when a delivery is made to the webhook’s URL, Shotgun will use OpenSSL’s certificate validation routine to verify the certificate.

 ## Webhook status